Understanding cash-out refinancing

 How does a cash-out refinance work?

-A traditional rate and term refinance replaces your existing mortgage with updated terms, such as lower monthly payments or a longer payment schedule.
+A traditional rate and term refinance aims to lower your monthly mortgage payments or change the loan term (e.g., from a 30-year to a 15-year mortgage).
+With a rate-and-term refinance, you don’t receive cash.
 With a cash-out refinance, the purpose is to make cash available with a new mortgage.
 You take out more than you owe on your current mortgage, and the balance is dispersed to you to use as you need.

 Home improvements